Docs

 Month 1

-On 12th, December 2020, an entity enters into a foreign currency subscription contract with a customer for three months starting from 1st, January 2021.
-The customer is billed via an invoice on the 12th of December 2020 for the entire contract value of EUR 300 (EUR 100/month) which is payable by the 1st of January 2021.
-The home currency is USD and the exchange rate as of 12th, December 2020 is USD 1.2 /EUR.
+On December 12, 2020, an entity enters into a foreign currency subscription contract with a customer for three months starting from January 1, 2021.
+The customer is billed via an invoice on December 12, 2020 for the entire contract value of EUR 300 (EUR 100/month), which is payable by January 1, 2021.
+The home currency is USD and the exchange rate as of December 12, 2020 is USD 1.20/EUR.

-On 31st December, the entity has an outstanding A/R balance of EUR 300.
-The exchange rate on 31st December 2022 is USD 1.19/EUR, resulting in a decrease of USD3.00 on A/R due to the decrease in the value of the home currency against the foreign currency since the invoice day.
-Note this re-measurement process is handled in Accounting System and is self-reversed in the next month.
+On December 31, the entity has an outstanding A/R balance of EUR 300.
+The exchange rate on December 31, 2022 is USD 1.19/EUR, resulting in a decrease of USD 3.00 on A/R due to the decrease in the value of the home currency against the foreign currency since the invoice day.
+Note: This remeasurement process is handled in the accounting system and is self-reversed in the next month.

-On the 15th of January, a Euro 300 payment is received and converted at the exchange rate of USD 1.185 /EUR, for a total of USD 355.50.
+Month 2 On January 15, a EUR 300 payment is received and converted at the exchange rate of USD 1.185/EUR, for a total of USD 355.50.
 The accounting system recognizes the payment and foreign currency loss due to loss of value in home currency against foreign currency.

-On the 31st of January, RevRec recognizes revenue based on obligation performance, at USD 1.2/ EUR (the original foreign exchange rate as of the contract establishment date).
+On January 31, RevRec recognizes revenue based on obligation performance, at USD 1.20/EUR (the original foreign exchange rate as of the contract establishment date).
 The foreign currency rate changes do not have any impact on revenue recognition.

 Similar to Month 2, RevRec continues to recognize revenue based on the original foreign exchange rate as of the contract date.

-On the 1st of January, 2021, an entity enters into a foreign currency contract with a customer for EUR 100/month for the two-month term starting from the 1st of January, 2021.
-The plan includes two monthly pre-billed invoices, with the first EUR 100 payable on the 1st of January, 2021.
-The home currency is USD and the exchange rate as of the 1st of January, 2021 is USD1.2/EUR.
+Month 1 On January 1, 2021, an entity enters into a foreign currency contract with a customer for EUR 100/month for a two-month term starting from January 1, 2021.
+The plan includes two monthly pre-billed invoices, with the first EUR 100 payable on January 1, 2021.
+The home currency is USD and the exchange rate as of January 1, 2021 is USD 1.20/EUR.

-On the 1st of January, payment of EUR 100 is received and converted to USD at the exchange rate of USD 1.20/Euro.
-There is no gain/loss from foreign currency as the payment is received on the same day as the invoice.
+On January 1, payment of EUR 100 is received and converted to USD at the exchange rate of USD 1.20/EUR.
+There is no gain or loss from foreign currency as the payment is received on the same day as the invoice.

-On the 31st of January, RevRec recognizes the earned revenue based on the foreign currency rate as of the contract date.
+On January 31, RevRec recognizes the earned revenue based on the foreign currency rate as of the contract date.

-On the 1st of February, the invoice for the second month of EUR 100 is billed, with the FX rate at USD 1.21/ EUR.
+Month 2 On February 1, the invoice for the second month of EUR 100 is billed, with the FX rate at USD 1.21/EUR.
 The accounting system records the A/R and revenue at USD 121.
-RevRec re-classes USD 121 out of the revenue into the deferred revenue.
+RevRec reclassifies USD 121 out of revenue into deferred revenue.

-On the 1st of February, EUR 100 payment is received and converted to USD at the exchange rate of USD 1.21/Euro.
-Similarly, there was no foreign currency gain or loss associated with the payment, as it is received immediately.
+On February 1, EUR 100 payment is received and converted to USD at the exchange rate of USD 1.21/EUR.
+Similarly, there is no foreign currency gain or loss associated with the payment, as it is received immediately.

-On the 28th of February, RevRec processes revenue recognition.
+On February 28, RevRec processes revenue recognition.
 It is based on the foreign exchange rate as of the invoice date and treats it as the transaction date.
 The FX impact is recognized as revenue directly.

-Another accounting view is not to book the FX rate change impact through revenue but recognize it as a gain or loss.
+Another accounting view is to not book the FX rate change impact through revenue, but to recognize it as a gain or loss.